 Provide further comments here: Mention the soil moisture when doing penetrometer measurements

+We added wording considering the potential effects of soil moisture in explaining treatment effects in this case as a response to optional comment field B below.

 4. Could the manuscript benefit from additional tables or figures, or from improving or removing (some of the) existing ones?